-These are my pictures from a visit to Boulder Butte via Purple Pass above Stehekin, WA in October of 2021.
+This is a little write up from a visit to Boulder Butte via Purple Pass above Stehekin, WA in October of 2021.
 For more information about the hike itself, visit Washington Trails Association.
-I ran a track on GAIA here.

 This was my 9th trek to Stehekin and 2nd during the fall and I have decided I love fall best!
 Timing it with the Apple Harvest Festival and one of the last weekends for the bakery makes it all the more magical.